-- (E) a clear statement regarding the coverage of the enrollee's grandchildren up to the age of 25 under the conditions under which the[such] coverage is required by [the] Insurance Code §1201.062 and §1271.006. - (9)[(10)] Emergency services--A description of how to obtain services in emergency situations including: - (A) what to do in case of an emergency occurring outside or inside the service area; - (B) a statement of any restrictions or limitations on out-of-area services; - (C) a statement that the HMO will provide for any medical screening examination or other evaluation required by state or federal law that is necessary to determine whether an emergency medical condition exists in a hospital emergency facility or comparable facility; - (D) a statement that necessary emergency care services will be provided, including the treatment and stabilization of an emergency medical condition; and - (E) a statement that where stabilization of an emergency condition originated in a hospital emergency facility or comparable facility, as defined in subparagraph (F) of this paragraph, treatment subject to [such] stabilization must[shall] be provided to enrollees as approved by the HMO, provided that the HMO must[is required to] approve or deny coverage of poststabilization care as requested by a treating physician or provider.
-An HMO must[shall] approve or deny the[such] treatment within the time appropriate to the circumstances relating to the delivery of the services and the condition of the patient, but in no case may[shall] approval or denial exceed one hour from the time of the request.
+(E) A clear statement regarding the coverage of the enrollee's grandchildren up to the age of 25 under the conditions by which the coverage is required by Insurance Code §1201.062 and §1271.006.

+(9) Emergency services--A description of how to obtain services in emergency situations including:

+(A) what to do in case of an emergency occurring outside or inside the service area;

+(B) a statement of any restrictions or limitations on out-of-area services;

+(C) a statement that the HMO will provide for any medical screening examination or other evaluation required by state or federal law that is necessary to determine whether an emergency medical condition exists in a hospital emergency facility or comparable facility;

+(D) a statement that necessary emergency care services will be provided, including the treatment and stabilization of an emergency medical condition; and

+(E) a statement that where stabilization of an emergency condition originated in a hospital emergency facility or comparable facility, as defined in subparagraph (F) of this paragraph, treatment subject to stabilization must be provided to enrollees as approved by the HMO, provided that the HMO must approve or deny coverage of poststabilization care as requested by a treating physician or provider.
+An HMO must approve or deny the treatment within the time appropriate to the circumstances relating to the delivery of the services and the condition of the patient, but in no case may approval or denial exceed one hour from the time of the request.